Professor of Mathematics Education

-Dr. Smith Burton has a long history with P-16 education which dates back to her days as a North Carolina Teaching Fellow at North Carolina Central University where she received her Bachelor of Science degree in Mathematics Teaching.
-She received her Masters of Arts in Mathematics Teaching from Fayetteville State University, and her Ph.D. in Mathematics Education from North Carolina State University.
+She has a long history with P-16 education which dates back to her days as a North Carolina Teaching Fellow at North Carolina Central University where she received a Bachelor of Science degree in Mathematics Teaching.
+She received a Masters of Arts in Mathematics Teaching from Fayetteville State University, and a Ph.D. in Mathematics Education from North Carolina State University.

-Dr. Smith-Burton served as the Director of the Mathematics/Science Education Center here at Fayetteville State University.
+She served as the Director of the Mathematics/Science Education Center here at Fayetteville State University.
 Prior to becoming the Director of the Math/Science Education Center, she served as the Interim Department Chair of Middle Grades, Secondary and Special Education, the Middle Grades/Secondary Education Coordinator, Mathematics Education Coordinator and Associate Regional Director for the Coastal Rural Systemic Initiative (National Science Foundation Grant).
-She has also served as the PRAXIS Coordinator and Title III Activity Director for the School of Education.
-One of her most distinguished honors was being named the 2006-2007 Fayetteville State University Teacher of the Year.
-She has received funding for several grants such as the NC QUEST grant, NC Biotechnology Workshop grant, United Way grant, NSF HBCU-UP grant, NSF Noyce Scholarship Grant and DoED HBCU-Master's Program Grant.
+She also served as the PRAXIS Coordinator and Title III Activity Director for the School of Education.
+One of her most distinguished honors was beingnamed the 2006-2007 Fayetteville State University Teacher of the Year.
+She has received funding for several grants such as the NC QUEST grant, NC Biotechnology Workshop grant, United Way grant, NSF HBCU-UP grant and NSF Noyce Scholarship Grant.
 Her areas of emphasis include test preparation, modeling for pre-service teachers, in-service teacher professional development, using standards-based and practice-based teaching strategies to teach mathematics and increasing achievement in a middle/high school by changing the culture and environment.